 (Carefully follow the steps below):

-1. Mandatory Orientation: December 9, 2014 10:00 room 2271, Building 2200 or in May time/date TBA.
-Program expectations will be reviewed.
+1. Mandatory Orientation: Tuesday, May 12, 2015 10:00 room 2258, Building 2200 Program expectations will be reviewed.
 Registration for orientation not required.
 No student will be allowed in N70 Transition class without attending one of these sessions in December, or May.

 2. If you are not currently a student of record at Chabot College, a Chabot College application must be submitted to the college prior to applying to the Advanced Standing Registered Nursing Program.
 This application can be submitted electronically by going to http://www.cccapply.org/Applications/California_Community_College/apply/Chabot_College.html